This page is for Google Chrome/Chrome OS bypasses

 4: Spam E until you get a 5 minute wait sequence, then spam E again near the end of it.

-5: Navigate to "activate halycon enviroment" & press enter, then navigate to "install halycon semi-tethered".
-Navigate back to "activate halycon envirement" & select "Boot halycon semi-tethered".
+5: Navigate to "Activate halycon enviroment" & press enter, then navigate to "Install halycon semi-tethered".
+Navigate back to "Activate halycon envirement" & select "Boot halycon semi-tethered".

-You can no longer boot Chrome OS normally, & will have to use the storage device every time.
+You can no longer boot Chrome OS normally, & will have to use the external storage device every time.

 Doesn’t work with blocklist/banlist